mpartipilo/tikatours_src/content/content/tour/georgia-tours/food-and-wine/food-and-wine-wine-tour/index.en.md

 country_id: 1
 main_category_id: 1
 sub_category_id: 10
+gallery_id: 0
 imggrp_id: 27
 heading: In a State of Wine Mind
 name: Wine Tour
 title: "In a State of Wine Mind | Tika Tours"
 short_descr: Located at the convergence of Western Asia and Eastern Europe in the South Caucasus, Georgia - a country blessed with breathtakingly stunning vistas, has recently shown up on the radars of wine lovers
 duration: 9 DAYS/8 NIGHTS
 ---
 You have already sampled Italian, French and Spanish wines, but where next on your